TarynBeaupre/VideoGamed/README.md

 -   As a user, I want to visit a video game's page and view its popularity ranking
 -   As a user, I want to visit a video game's page and view the reviews made from myself and other users

 #### User Management Stories

 -   As a user, I want to register for an account so I can start using the app.
 -   As a user, I want to log in to my account to access my tasks and projects.
 -   As a user, I want to log out of my account to securely end my session.
+-   As a user, I want to be able to edit my username, password and email

+#### Home Page Stories
+-  As a user, I want to be able to search for a specific game in the home page's nav bar
+-  As a user, I want the home page to be intuitive to use and for it to be easy to navigate

 ## ᛦ Entity Relationships